Berkeley-CS61B/website-fa23/materials/proj/proj1a/index.md

 layout: page # The HTML template to use to render this page.
 title: "Project 1A: LinkedListDeque" # Title of page.
 categories: proj
-released: false # you have to also change this to true to release.
+released: true # you have to also change this to true to release.
 toc:
   h_max: 4
 ---